DECO3801-Segfault-Coredump/hermes/docs/atlas_tile_design.md

 The cache will either use Guava's CacheBuilder or Caffeine: https://github.com/ben-manes/caffeine (probably Caffeine due to its support of async loading, which makes sense for HTTP)

-TODO: tile server should save generated PNGs to a permanent docker volume

-TODO we should ideally pre-generate various zoom levels as well

 ## Scene optimisation
 Tiles whose centroid is a configurable distance away from the camera will not be added to the render list.